 More Detailed Explanation of Sundial Time – The Equation of Time

 Sundials do not tell Mean Time (clock time) but Local Apparent Time.
 For each degree of longitude West of the Greenwich meridian the sun is 4 minutes 'slow' and for each degree East it is 4 minutes 'fast'.
 The hour band on our sundials have been calibrated to allow for this.

 To convert the Local Apparent Time indicated by the shadow on the sundial to GMT, find the relevant month of the year on the horizontal axis on the below graph and run your finger up or down to intersect the curve.
 Then add or subtract the number of minutes indicated on the graph to the time indicated on the dial to find GMT.

 You can download a PDF of the Equation of Time and these instructions.

 With its simple lines, David Harber's interpretation of the classic armillary sphere offers a contemporary statement of classical values that makes a powerful impression.
 The impact is traditional in bronze or brass, sharply contemporary when an armillary sundial is made from stainless steel, but always dramatic enough for the armillary to feature as a garden centrepiece.

 By contrast, the appeal of an horizontal sundial is more subtle, evoking a strong sense of history and blending into the landscape around.
 It is also a more affordable piece.

-For time telling, sundials need to be precisely positioned.
-Installation is included in the price for sundials installed in the UK.
+For accurate time telling, sundials need to be precisely positioned and aligned.
+Our team of installers is expert at securely installing all manner of sundials in a wide range of locations.
+Installation is included in the price for sundials installed in mainland UK.
 For overseas, detailed instructions are provided.